zyfjeff/image-service/docs/image-builder.md

 Nydus image builder is used to building the existing container rootfs directory into the `bootstrap` and `blob` file required by nydusd.

-[Buildkitd](https://gitlab.alibaba-inc.com/kata-containers/buildkit) provides a script tool to convert oci image to nydus format image using `bootstrap` and upload `blob` file to storage backend (for example aliyun OSS).
+[Buildkitd](https://gitlab.alibaba-inc.com/kata-containers/buildkit) provides a script tool to convert oci image to nydus format image using `bootstrap` and upload `blob` file to storage backend (for example aliyun OSS, docker registry).

 ## Compile nydus image builder